“A movement of the Spirit that calls us to prayer and to an unprecedented partnership in God’s mission around the world.”

 Commitment to Peace and Religious Freedom

-In 2033, we will celebrate extraordinary milestones of the Christian faith: the 2000 years of the crucifixion, resurrection, and ascension of Jesus Christ, as well as the birth of the Church at Pentecost.
+In 2033, we will celebrate extraordinary milestones of the Christian faith:

 We are beginning a new chapter of our missionary commitment as Latin American Baptists, with our eyes set on 2033 and our hearts firmly grounded in Acts 2.